zbunde/intro_to_canvas/readme.md

 - When a user clicks "Clear Canvas" the canvas is cleared back to blank.

-- Stretch: Add Circles, when a use hits a button it is either a circle or a square of a random size, location, and color.
+-  Add a Circles function, and make it so when a user hits a button it is either a circle or a square of a random size, location, and color.

-- Stretch: Add incremental transparency to each rectangle so we are able to see the the ones behind each previous rectangle as they are painted.
+- Add incremental transparency to each rectangle so we are able to see the the ones behind each previous rectangle as they are painted.
+Checkout globalalpha for canvas.

+## Iteration Three: Keyboard Art 3:00 - 4:00
+- Write a function that creates a random hexadecimal color.
+    -  "0123456789ABCDEF" are the possible chars.
+    - it begins with a "#" and is 6 chars long.

+- use this function to generate random colors for all of your shapes.

+- Bind the "c" key to your draw circle function
+- Bind the "r" key to your draw rectangle function.
+- Bind the "t" key to a new function that draws a Triangle with a random size/location/color.
+- Bind the "d" key to a new function that draws a Diamond with random size/location/color.
+Checkout the rotate function.
+- Now we can play our keyboard and it will draw on our canvas.

-## Iteration Three: Fibonacci Art 2:00 - 4:00
+## Iteration Four: Fibonacci Art 3:00 - 4:00

-- get together in class at 2.

 - we are going to draw the fibonacci sequence on a canvas, up to 14,  when a user presses the fibonacci button.